Title IX and Sex-Based Discrimination

 What is Title IX?

-Title IX is a federal civil rights law that prohibits all sex or gender discrimination on educational campuses that receive federal financial assistance.
-Title IX protects individuals of all genders and sexual orientations and applies to students, faculty, staff, independent contractors, campus visitors, and other participants in University educational programs and activities.
-All forms of sexual or gender-based harassment, including but not limited to dating and domestic violence, stalking, and sexual assault are violations of Title IX.
+Title IX is a federal civil rights law that prohibits all sex discrimination on educational campuses that receive federal financial assistance.
+Title IX protects and applies to students, faculty, staff, independent contractors, campus visitors, and other participants in University educational programs and activities.
+All forms of sex-based harassment, including but not limited to dating and domestic violence, stalking, and sexual assault are violations of Title IX.